ComfyAssets/ComfyUI_PromptManager/README.md

 1. **Add the node** to your workflow
 2. **Connect CLIP model** (same as standard text encoder)
 3. **Enter your prompt** in the text field
+4. **Connect outputs as needed**:
+   - **Conditioning output**: Connect to samplers/diffusion models (first output)
+   - **String output**: Connect to other text processing nodes (second output)
-4. **Optionally add metadata**:
+5. **Optionally add metadata**:
    - Category: "portraits", "landscapes", "abstract", etc.
    - Tags: "detailed, anime, masterpiece" (comma-separated)
    - Rating: 1-5 stars for prompt quality
    - Notes: Any additional information
    - Workflow Name: Name of your workflow for organization

 The node will encode your text, automatically save it to the database, and link any generated images to the prompt.
+The dual outputs allow you to use the conditioning for generation while also passing the original text to other nodes for further processing.

 ### 🖼️ Using the Image Gallery